 Your dentist can fit you for a custom oral appliance that can work in concert with your CPAP or serve as a completely alternative sleep apnea treatment.
 When worn during sleep, custom oral appliances provided by your dentist allow continuous, easy breathing for those suffering from obstructive sleep apnea.

 If you would like to learn more about sleep apnea and how it can be treated by your dentist, please contact Crystal Family Dental Care in Crystal Lake online or by telephone to schedule your consultation with Dr. Sandhu: (815) 261-1161.
-Our neuromuscular dentist is proud to serve patients from nearby Crystal Lake, Algonquin and Elgin, Illinois areas.
+Our neuromuscular dentist is proud to serve patients from nearby Crystal Lake, Algonquin and Lake in the Hills, Illinois areas.